 - West: Los Angeles, San Francisco, Las Vegas, and Seattle

-The new Virgin Atlantic award chart below shows roundtrip award prices.
-One-ways are half of the number shown.
-The numbers in red are the old (until 1/15/17) mileage awards.
+The Virgin Atlantic award chart below shows roundtrip award prices.
+But one-ways are the way to go to avoid high taxes and fees!
+One-way awards are half of the number of miles shown.

 To/From the U.K.

-From the Northeast, it’ll now just cost 10k (instead of 17.5k!)
-Virgin Atlantic miles + about $135 in taxes in fees for a one-way to London!
+From the Northeast, it costs just 10k Virgin Atlantic miles + about $148 in taxes in fees for a one-way to London.
+And the even better award is a Premium Economy seat for just 17.5k Virgin Atlantic miles + about $183 in taxes and fees.

 Like this post?
 Please share it on social media using the share buttons below!